-After editing WAGEP01X for all persons in the full-year file, the remaining income sources were edited in the following sequence: INTRP01X, BUSNP01X, FARMP01X, DIVDP01X, REFDP01X, ALIMP01X, SALEP01X, TRSTP01X, PENSP01X, IRASP01X, SSECP01X, UNEMP01X, WCMPP01X, VETSP01X, CASHP01X, OTHRP01X, CHLDP01X, SSIP01X, and PUBP01X.
+After editing WAGEP02X for all persons in the full-year file, the remaining income sources were edited in the following sequence: INTRP02X, BUSNP02X, DIVDP02X, REFDP02X, ALIMP02X, SALEP02X, TRSTP02X, PENSP02X, IRASP02X, SSECP02X, UNEMP02X, WCMPP02X, VETSP02X, CASHP02X, OTHRP02X, CHLDP02X, SSIP02X, and PUBP02X.
 Income components were edited sequentially, in each case using information regarding income amounts that had already been edited (so as to maintain patterns of correlation across income sources whenever possible).
 In all cases, bracketed responses were edited first (using hot-deck imputations from donors in corresponding brackets who gave specific dollar amounts), followed by imputations for remaining missing values.
 The hot-deck imputations used cells defined on the basis of income amounts already edited and a conventional list of person-level characteristics such as age, education, employment status, race, sex, and region.
-In addition, hot-deck imputations for CHLDP01X used family-level information concerning marital status and the number of children.
-Hot-deck imputations for SSIP01X and PUBP01X were also assigned using, in part, simulated program eligibility indicators that integrated state-level program eligibility criteria with data on family composition and income.
+In addition, hot-deck imputations for CHLDP02X used family-level information concerning marital status and the number of children.
+Hot-deck imputations for SSIP02X and PUBP02X were also assigned using, in part, simulated program eligibility indicators that integrated state-level program eligibility criteria with data on family composition and income.

-As with the 1998-2000 MEPS income variables, data from the National Health Interview Survey (NHIS) were incorporated in editing the 2001 variables.
+Due to the increase in income data quality noted earlier, the cold-deck imputations using data from the National Health Interview Survey (NHIS) that were part of the MEPS income editing process in earlier years (1999-2001) were discontinued for 2002.
 The NHIS sample is the frame for the new sample selected for MEPS collection each year, with a year's time lag.
-Data from the 1999 NHIS correspond to MEPS Panel 5, while those from the 2000 NHIS correspond to MEPS Panel 6.
+Data from the 2000 NHIS correspond to MEPS Panel 6, while those from the 2001 NHIS correspond to MEPS Panel 7.
 Because MEPS units come from the NHIS, it is possible to match individual MEPS responding units to an NHIS unit.

-In some hot-decks this matching ability allowed income recipiency indicators collected by NHIS to be used in imputing for missing data in certain MEPS income components - interest, dividends, business income, pensions, and Social Security.
+Although the cold-decks employing NHIS were eliminated in 2002, the practice of taking advantage of this matching ability in some hot-decks continued.
+In those hot-decks, income recipiency indicators collected by NHIS were used in imputing for missing data in certain MEPS income components - interest, dividends, business income, pensions, and Social Security.
 (Not all MEPS income categories have an equivalent in NHIS.
 Also, wage data were available from NHIS, but were not used in the MEPS imputation process.)

-In cases where data on a particular income category were missing for a person in MEPS, the indicator in that income category on the NHIS file was employed, assuming a non-missing value.
+In cases where data on a particular income category were missing for a person in MEPS, the indicator in that income category on the NHIS file was employed, if a valid response was supplied.
 Indicators were examined for the entire tax-filing unit (two people in the case of married couples filing jointly; one person in all other cases).